xzhseh/PlainFileRepo/CPP/copy_on_write_trie/README.md

 # Copy-on-Write Trie

-Copy-on-write trie is a data structure that can be used to implement dictionary, set, map, and other data structures.
-It uses the concepts of shared structure and delayed copying to reduce memory usage and copying overhead.
+**Copy-on-write trie** is a data structure that can be used to implement dictionary, set, map, and other data structures.
+It uses the concepts of shared structure and delayed copying to **reduce memory usage** and **copying overhead**.

 ## Features

-- High-performance implementation of copy-on-write trie
+- **High-performance** implementation of copy-on-write trie
 - Support for dictionary, set, map, and other data structures
 - Efficient insertion, lookup, and deletion operations
-- Thread-safe implementation with support for concurrent access and modification
+- **Thread-safe** implementation with support for concurrent access and modification

+## Test

+I use **Google Test** framework for the testing of this project.
+However, I **DO NOT** include the `gtest` library and the `test` source file in this repo, if you want to test it, you can configure it locally yourself.

 ## Disclaimer

-This repository contains only the source code for the copy-on-write trie implementation.
-It does not include any dependencies or libraries, and users are responsible for configuring the code to work in their own environment.
-This implementation is not intended for commercial use, and the author assumes no responsibility for any consequences resulting from its use.
+This repository contains **ONLY** the source code for the copy-on-write trie implementation.
+It **DOES NOT** include any dependencies or libraries, and users are responsible for configuring the code to work in their own environment.
+This implementation is not intended for commercial use, and the author assumes **NO** responsibility for any consequences resulting from its use.

 ## License